Since opening in 1930, a wide variety of aircraft have been based at City Airport /Barton Aerodrome.

 To pilots and aviation enthusiasts / photographers all aircraft are interesting.
-At City Airport / Barton Aerodrome we have a wide variety of aircraft based and below you will see some photographs and details of some of the more interesting ones that have been based over the years, including some that are currently based.
+Below you will see some photographs and details of some of the more interesting ones that have been based over the years, including some that are currently based.
 We will amend this page on a regular basis so that a variety of aircraft are covered.

 Auster Aircraft Ltd was formed in 1946 in Leicester and G-AJEE was built the same year, so is one of the oldest aircraft based at Barton.
 The Auster aircraft used a metal frame that was covered by fabric.
 It is a taildragger design with a high wing and can carry up to 4 people.